munificent/craftinginterpreters/book/a-virtual-machine.md

 ^code interpret-h (1 before, 2 after)

-The VMs runs the chunk and then responds with a value from this enum:
+The VM runs the chunk and then responds with a value from this enum:

 ^code interpret-result (2 before, 2 after)